Path labels offer a powerful way to organize networks and tunnels in flexiWAN. With it, users can define unique underlay networks capabilities:

 any other type of labeling, such as “blue” or “green” labels.

-There is an option not to assign Path Labels to interfaces at all.
+flexiWAN can establish tunnels between two or more devices even without Path Lables, however when using Path Lables users can have much more control over which interfaces are used for tunnels.
 Interfaces without path labels are considered part of an unlabeled underlay network.
 Tunnels can be created between unlabeled interfaces, however it is not possible to combine interfaces with Path Labels with those without.

 In the upcoming flexiWAN versions, we will greatly enhance the Path Labels functionality with more SD-WAN capabilities such as policies for enabling traffic classification and filtering (L3/L4 as well as L7/application).
 Users will be able to use Path Labels for routing, failover or load balancing by applications.